Exclusive: Wimbledon – a long-awaited return home

 “The unanimous approval by the London Borough of Merton at their planning committee in December 2015 was a landmark day for AFC Wimbledon.
 The application put forward had secured the support of the technical teams at LB Merton, LB Wandsworth, GLA, TfL, the Environment Agency and the Met Police following meticulous preparation.

 “Unfortunately, the Mayor’s office (the GLA), headed up by Boris Johnson at that time, decided to exercise their right to ‘call in’ the planning application and take over as the planning authority.
 Although the process of electing a new Mayor delayed matters, the club has just been told that the planning responsibility has been handed back to LB Merton by the new Mayor, Sadiq Khan.
 Final approval is imminently expected.”
+When do you hope construction work can start and when do you hope it will be finished?

 “The delay caused by the ‘call in’ by the Mayor means that our programme has been significantly elongated.
 Once the final approval is ratified and the legal agreements put in place we will be able to confirm our construction dates.
 The objective had been to have the new stadium, with a capacity of about 10,000, ready for the start of the 2018-19 season and, although that objective remains, the delay makes it a considerable challenge.”